 All internships begin with a student application submitted in October or November in the year before the student wishes to do internship.
 The student application is then followed by a short staff interview in November or December.
 In turn, the interview is followed by an additional placement process, which generally culminates with internship placements delivered in March or April.
-Internship placements subsequently begin in late summer or early fall and span anywhere from nine months to three years.
+Internship placements subsequently begin in late summer or early fall and span anywhere from nine months to two years.
 See the following sections for more information about timing and coursework.

 All internships begin with a site application submitted by January 31 in the year the site wishes to host an intern.
 The site application is then followed by an interview in February.
 In turn, the interview is followed by an additional placement process, which generally culminates with internship placements delivered in March or April.
 Internship placements subsequently begin in late summer or early fall.
 See below for more information about timing and interns' availability.

 FOR BOTH STUDENTS AND SITES:

 All internships involve developing learning goals, completing periodic evaluations, participating in regular supervisory meetings for theological reflection, and facilitating a capstone missional leadership project.
 Within this core structure, several variations are possible.

 Beginning Fall 2015, the standard M.Div. internship for all students is a two-semester, two-credit course with an expectation of spending a minimum of 12 hours per week in a congregation or non-profit organization.

 All students are expected to take Leading Christian Communities in Mission before, or at the latest during, their first semester of Internship.
 This course aids getting to know contexts, congregations or organizations, provides a structured process for thinking theologically about experiences, and provides the impetus for imagining specific missional leadership initiatives one might undertake for the required internship project.